microsoft/vs-threading/doc/analyzers/configuration.md

 Properties are specified by their name, not the name of their accessors.
 For example, a property should be specified by `PropertyName`, not `get_PropertyName`.

+## Legacy thread switching members

+Prior to Microsoft.VisualStudio.Threading, libraries provided additional ways to execute code on the UI thread.
+These methods should be avoided, and code should update to using `JoinableTaskFactory.SwitchToMainThreadAsync()` as the standard way to switch to the main thread.

+**Filename:** `vs-threading.LegacyThreadSwitchingMembers.txt`

+**Line format:** `[Namespace.TypeName]::MethodName`

+**Sample:** `[System.Windows.Threading.Dispatcher]::Invoke`